gkoberidze/exoplanet-hunter/README.md

-Exoplanet Hunter AI - Project Description
+Exoplanet Hunter AI

-🌟 Overview
+Overview

 Exoplanet Hunter AI is an intelligent web application that harnesses the power of machine learning to detect and classify exoplanets from NASA's Kepler Space Telescope mission data.
 By analyzing planetary and stellar parameters, the system predicts whether a celestial object is a confirmed exoplanet or a false positive, helping astronomers prioritize candidates for follow-up observations.

-🎯 Problem Statement
+Problem Statement

 The search for exoplanets generates massive amounts of data that require extensive manual analysis.
 NASA's Kepler mission alone monitored 150,000+ stars and identified thousands of potential planetary candidates.
 However, distinguishing genuine exoplanets from false positives (binary stars, starspots, or instrumental noise) is time-consuming and requires expert knowledge.
 Many promising candidates remain unverified due to limited resources and analysis capacity.

-💡 Our Solution
+Our Solution

 Exoplanet Hunter AI democratizes exoplanet detection by:

 Automating Classification: AI models analyze 15+ planetary parameters in seconds, achieving 87-89% accuracy